RaoulLabrunie/gitlab-ci-yaml-generator/README.md

 - [ ] **Test Integration**: Built-in testing pipeline stages
 - [ ] **Security Scanning**: Automated vulnerability assessment
 - [ ] **Deployment Stages**: Extended pipeline for deployment automation

-## 📄 License

-This project is licensed under the GPL v3 license.
-See [LICENSE](LICENSE) for more information.

 ---